 The Parish Council supports a project recording Wokingham Districts historic trees (1 metre diameter or more) with the aim of protecting them.

 Active researchers carry out work on behalf of the Parish Council to record the history of Arborfield, its families, properties and landmarks.
-A history library is held at the Parish Office and an ongoing display is in the Village Hall.
+There is an ongoing display is in the Village Hall.